 A common misconception amongst patients and their families, is that patients undergoing joint replacements need to be in hospital for a week, and often need rehabilitation.
-We find though that 70% of patients are able to go home after one night in hospital, and a further 20% go home the next day.
+The independent surgeons find however that 70% of patients are able to go home after one night in hospital, and a further 20% go home the next day.
 Improved mobilisation reduces the risk of blood clots, chest and other infections.
-Our approach to pain management and early mobilisation achieves better outcomes and a positive hospital experience.
+The surgeons approach to pain management and early mobilisation achieves better outcomes and a positive hospital experience.

 There is an international trend towards day surgery for joint replacement surgery.
-We believe we have all the necessary controls in place to do this in Ballarat, although during our pilot program, will be doing only Ballarat based patients for total joint replacements.
-We have already been doing partial joint replacements for Ballarat and out of town patients.
+The surgeons believe they have all the necessary controls in place to do this in Ballarat, although during a pilot program, will be doing only Ballarat based patients for total joint replacements.
+They have already been doing partial joint replacements for Ballarat and out of town patients.

 Estimating Discharge Day for Joint Replacements

 Patients that don’t come close to achieving three items might be wise to have rehabilitation after surgery.
-We consider and score every patient, and have a discharge plan prior to admission to hospital.
-We have a good number of patients in their late 80s & early 90’s go directly home only two days after surgery.
+Surgeons consider and score every patient, and have a discharge plan prior to admission to hospital.
+There are a good number of patients in their late 80s & early 90’s go directly home only two days after surgery.

 Our Approach To Blood Thinners